bburke93/beer-run/README.md

 #beer-run

 This project accepts user input and returns a list of nearby beer related venues such as brewpubs, breweries, beer bars and more.
+Project is hosted on GitHub pages at bburke93.github.io/beer-run.

 ##install